 Entrepreneurship is a journey.
 Strive to be the best version of yourself and keep these lessons in mind.
 Mistakes are going to happen.
 Learn from them and move on.
 The ability to bounce back from any situation is crucial for an entrepreneur.

 You Might Also Like

 Why Justworks is the Indispensable Best Friend For Your Startup

 I Spent 2 Days with 100 of the Most Powerful Women in the World.
 Here’s How You Can Too.

 Christina Camacho is the Founder and CEO of Current Payment Solutions and Ivy Lender.
-After ten years of corporate banking, she decided to start her own business supporting small business owners and providing honest solutions.
-Seeking an opportunity to do great things, she used her connections to [...]
+After ten years of corporate banking, she decided to start her own business supporting small business owners while providing honest solutions.
+Seeking an opportunity to do great things, she used her connections [...]